UmmarFarooq14/Shell-Scripting-Journey/Shell/Practice-Day/text.md

       read name
       echo "Hello! $name"

-Write a script that asks the user for a number and checks if it is greater than 10 using if
+Write a script that asks the user for a number and checks if it is greater than 10 using if:
 -------------------------------------------------------------------------------------------

       echo -n "enter the number:"